quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Measuring and Reporting Host Delay {#host-delay}

-An endpoint measures the delays intentionally introduced between when an ACK-eliciting packet is received and the corresponding acknowledgment is sent.
+An endpoint measures the delays intentionally introduced between when an ack-eliciting packet is received and the corresponding acknowledgment is sent.
 The endpoint encodes this delay for the largest acknowledged packet in the Ack Delay field of an ACK frame (see {{frame-ack}}).
 This allows the receiver of the ACK to adjust for any intentional delays, which is important for getting a